TomatenKuchenDEV/docs/docs/privatevoice.md

 ---
 title: Private voicechannels
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains private channels and their commands
 ---

 As soon as a user enters the channel selected in the dashboard, a new private voice channel is created.